 - human CV writing services,

 Write a cover letter convincing the reader why you are the best candidate for interview.
 If your cover letter writing is poor, use:

-We hope that your Australian jobs search has been successful and you get the Australian visa.
-So, if your Australian cover letter and Australian CV are ready, you may distribute them to your prospective employers and start preparing for the Australian interview.
+We hope that your search for work in Saudi Arabia has been successful and you have the Saudi visa with Saudi work visa/work permit.
+So, if your Saudi cover letter and Saudi CV are ready, you may distribute them to your future employers and start preparing for the Saudi interview.

-Good luck with your Australian jobs search !
+Good luck with your work in Saudi Arabia!